 POSITION TITLE: English Coordinator

 Coordinate English program in the UPAVIM school in Guatemala.
-Ideally applicant would work for the 2019 year as an English teacher or observing coordinator at UPAVIM and then make a 2-year commitment as English coordinator.
+Ideally applicant would make a 2-year commitment as the English coordinator.

 In 2002 UPAVIM’s school was established to offer the children of La Esperanza and neighboring communities a nurturing, stimulating and inspiring atmosphere to learn and grow.
 An English Program was launched in 2008 which incorporated a half hour of English into the 5-hour school day.
 In 2013, the program expanded and now consists of 30 minutes of English immersion classes for the Montessori pre-school, 1 hour of English immersion classes for K-2, and 2 hours of English immersion classes for grades 3-6.
 The teachers also spend one-on-one time teaching children in English during Montessori classes.
 This program not only broadens the future education and employment opportunities of UPAVIM’s children, but it also increased the school day to 8 hours, keeping students away from the gang violence that is present on the streets of La Esperanza.
 The original English program at UPAVIM was started by one of our dedicated volunteers, Madeleine Anderson.
 We are all grateful to her for this important initiative that will improve so many children’s opportunities throughout their lives.